Medical School Interview · Jan. 28, 2019

 Simply being of moral character does not provide enough framework for the doctor to know how to act and make appropriate decisions.
 Having a system of medical ethics that is widely accepted gives you a starting point for tackling the difficult dilemmas put forward by medicine.
 It is worth remembering that medical ethics is not just the domain for clinical trials, but forms part of the daily life of every doctor.

-Medical ethics example
+Medical ethics scenarios

 A 70-year-old man is at the doctor’s clinic with an abdominal aortic aneurysm (AAA) (a widening of a blood vessel in the abdomen), which he has been told has a 10% chance per year of bursting and killing him almost instantly.
 He has been told that the surgeons can fix it, but he has a 5% chance of dying during the procedure.